 Accessible Business Entrance Program - For Owners & Tenants

-The Accessible Business Entrance program helps property owners comply with state and federal accessibility laws and helps people with disabilities gain greater access to goods and services offered by businesses in San Francisco.
-Passed by the Board of Supervisors in 2016 (Ordinance No. 51-16), the ordinance requires that existing buildings with a place of “public accommodation” have all primary entrances accessible for people with disabilities.
-Under state and federal law, a place of “public accommodation” is generally a business where the public will enter a building to obtain goods and services, such as banks, day care centers, hotels, offices, restaurants, retail stores, etc.
+The Accessible Business Entrance program helps property owners comply with state and federal accessibility laws and helps people with disabilities gain greater access to goods and services offered by San Francisco businesses.
+Passed in 2016, Ordinance No. 51-16 requires existing buildings with a place of “public accommodation” to have all primary entrances accessible for people with disabilities.
+Under state and federal law, a place of “public accommodation” is generally a business where the public will enter a building to obtain goods and services, such as banks, day care centers, health clubs, hotels, offices, restaurants, retail stores, theaters, etc.

 I want to find...

 - Is my Building Exempt from the Ordinance?